 Our facilities include meticulously manicured golf courses, spectacular aquatic facilities and the multi-purpose Insports Centre, which features basketball courts as well as a gymnasium, rock-climbing, cafe and function room.

 Logan has a range of attractions that capture the city's history and cultural diversity.
-Visitors can step back in time at Logan's oldest home, Mayes Cottage, in Kingston, which has been converted into a house museum circa 1930s, or they can wander through the tranquil gardens of the Chung Tian Buddhist Temple at Priestdale, tucked away in a natural bushland setting.
+Visitors can step back in time at one of Logan's oldest houses, Mayes Cottage, in Kingston, which has been converted into a house museum circa 1930s, or they can wander through the tranquil gardens of the Chung Tian Buddhist Temple at Priestdale, tucked away in a natural bushland setting.

 Cultural pursuits feature strongly at the regional Logan Art Gallery which showcases the best works by local and visiting artists.
 Art can also be found on display in commercial galleries around town, as well as at the historic Kingston Butter Factory and Community Arts Centre.
 The Butter Factory is home to the Butterbox Theatre (used by local performing arts groups), the Buttermaid's Kitchen, the Logan City Historical Museum and an arts and craft co-op.

 The opening of the Logan Entertainment Centre in 2002 ushered in a new era for events and entertainment in the city.
 Finally the city had its own venue for conferences, seminars and major functions.
 The centre's arrival also meant locals would have the opportunity to see major touring acts without having to leave the city.

 Logan's nine public libraries host displays by local artists, craftspeople and community groups.
 Our libraries cater for all ages, with a huge range of books, tapes, videos and CD-ROMs.
 Regular activities range from storytelling to book discussion groups.
 The Hyperdome Library has Australia's first drive-through library service, while the Accessibility Centre at Logan North Library caters for people with disabilities.